-During 2020-21, GCRB has continued to operate towards the delivery of agreed annual Outcome Agreements, following the guidelines of Scottish Funding Council, and underpinned by the strategic aims and ambitions of the current 2017-2022 regional strategy.
+During 2021-22, GCRB has continued to operate towards the delivery of agreed annual Outcome Agreements, following the guidelines of Scottish Funding Council, and underpinned by the strategic aims and ambitions of the current 2017-2022 regional strategy.
 This has included a core focus on student success rates for completion and progression across Further and Higher Education qualifications, as well as continued monitoring of core demographic data to seek to provide positive, targeted strategic support.
 This has been, for example, in areas such as targeted support for students in SIMD10 postcode areas, ethnic minority students, care experienced students and people with mental health support requirements.

 Future performance is currently planned to be monitored by these core performance indicators alongside an emerging narrative around impacts for students, communities, colleges, the region, and for social and economic renewal post-pandemic.
-In addition, GCRB has commenced work on the development of a refreshed strategy which will commence in 2023, and which seeks to consider short-, medium- and long-term waves of development out to 2040.

 In conclusion, the Covid-19 pandemic has created significant crises across public health, the economy and society.
 As such, college activity was not immune from significant, fast-paced change from March 2020 onwards, meaning that the end of the 2019-20 and the 2020-21 academic year were characterised by significant upheaval and a necessary change to remote delivery and working.
-This will have a continued impact on KPIs and on the longer-term look and aim of the Outcome Agreement process.
+This will have a continued impact on KPIs and on the longer-term look and aim of the Outcome Agreement process, though in 2021-22 there has been a significant increase in the return of learners to campus, greater learning on effective hybrid working, and good progress made on securing successful outcomes for returning learners.